Gurusagaram: Inner Thoughts

-The novel, in its totality gives the message that we're all tied by the bondage of karma.
+The novel, in its totality gives the message that humans are all tied by the bondage of karma.
 Karma refers to actions.
-The teacher that begins in his forefathers ending in his daughter is on example for this.
-Also, Kalyani herself becomes an example, as her life's aim it seems had been enlightenment of Kunjunni.
-The way she's born from the wrong and yet she becomes the beacon for Kunjunni puzzles us to a certain degree.
+The teacher that begins in his forefathers ending in his daughter is an example for this.
+Kalyani herself becomes an example, as her life's aim it seems had been enlightenment of Kunjunni.
+The way she's born from the wrong and yet she becomes the beacon for Kunjunni puzzles the reader to a certain degree.
 Another factor that shows the powerlessness of humans is the irony that Shivani's research was on blood cancer and her daughter died of the same disease.

-Yet another thought presented is the futility of war.
-Through the many stories of war - from Kunjunni's elder brother to Olga and the Polish news reporter Yanush - Vijayan illustrates that no war has ever produced good.
-What's left is always the tears and pain of the victims.
+Yet another thought presented is the futillity of the war.
+Through the many stories of war - from Kunjunni's elder brother to Olga and the Polish news reporter Yanush - Vijayan presents the conclusion that no war has ever produced good and what's usually left is the tears and pain of the victims.
 The war between himself and Shivani also ends in destruction as the two go separate ways.

-But, the underlying factor throughout is the message about the sea of teachers that lie before us.
-The message that if we open our eyes and look around, we can find numerous instances that teach us what we seek and numerous individuals who teach us what we need.
+The novel returns to the idea that teachers appear throughout everyday life.
+Vijayan shows this through the protagonist's meetings with characters from many different backgrounds, each of whom teaches him something new.